BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 8. Pricing at scale

-What does the tool actually cost when you’re running 5, 10, or 20+ inboxes?
-Per-inbox tools get expensive fast.
-If you’re scaling outreach, look for flat-rate pricing where you pay one monthly fee regardless of how many accounts you connect.
+What does the tool actually cost when you are running 5, 10, or 20+ inboxes?
+Per-inbox email warmup tools get expensive fast.
+If you are scaling outreach, look for flat-rate pricing where you pay one monthly fee regardless of how many accounts you connect.
 The difference in cost at 10+ inboxes can be hundreds of dollars per month.

 My In-Depth Review of the 11 Best Email Warm-Up Tools